Trying Cannoli In Rome

 You see, I read the post in England but in my neck of the words European bakeries are not common.
 Think more along the lines of Greggs.
 But regardless, I love trying foods in the country where they were most notably conceived.
 Some people have bucket lists, I have whatever the name is for the food equivalent.
 So, with a lack of options in England and a desire for the above, I decided to wait until I was in Italy to try my very first cannolo.
 I would have loved to of eaten cannoli where it originates from (Sicily) but I was in Rome, so this wasn’t really an option.

 I’d been strolling St Peter’s Square, taking in the sights when hunger struck.
 I didn’t want anything too filling because I had dinner plans in two hours, and I’d already had my fill of gelato for the day.
 Which is when I decided that now was the time to hunt down some cannoli.
-After a quick search on Google I found a few places that were selling them.
-Two were closed, one had terrible reviews but the other was reasonably rated and was close to both where I was (Vatican City) and where I was going (Ragno D’oro) so was perfect.
+You can take a food tour which covers many of Rome’s delicacies.
+But I used good ol’ Google I found a few places that were selling them.
+Two were closed, one had terrible reviews but the other was reasonably rated and was close to both where I was (Vatican City) and where I was heading for dinner (Ragno D’oro) so it was perfect.

 Side note: I just remembered that the Vatican City is a country.